dakshjoshi/video-formate-converter/READ_ME_PLEASE.md

 Step 4 and the last code : npm run dev.

 CONGRATULATIONS ON REACHING OVER HERE !
-I really hope you like my application
+I really hope you like my application.

+Thank you again
+Cheers
+Daksh Joshi

 This will open the local host enivronment required to run the ffmpeg and the electron js which is based on react app.